 My mom once told me, making the meatballs tender was not the original intention of adding so many other ingredients to the pork.
 It’s because pork was in short supply when she was a kid, so her parents needed to find a way to make these meatballs more filling with limited ingredients.
 Thus, the moist and tender texture of the meatballs was just a nice side effect of living poor.
 Even now, my family still enjoys cooking with this recipe.
 It tastes like home.

-- 3 tablespoons light soy sauce
+- 3 tablespoons light soy sauce (or soy sauce)

 - 1 teaspoon dark soy sauce

 - 1 1/4 teaspoons salt (*Footnote 1)

-- 1 tablespoon sugar
+- 2 teaspoons sugar

-- 1 teaspoon grated ginger
+- 2 teaspoons grated ginger

-- 1 tablespoons cornstarch
+- 1 tablespoon cornstarch

 - 3 eggs

 - 1 cup (50 g) panko (Japanese breadcrumbs)